Rediscover Climate Change during Global Warming Slowdown via Wasserstein Stability Analysis: Data and Method

-Different from trend and mean value analysis, Wasserstein distance is designed to evaluate the magnitude of PDF change quantitatively.
-In the null hypothesis, we usually assume that the PDF of one variable is stable and follows the same distribution.
-In that sense, we claim that the variable has an unstable PDF if the Wasserstein distance (W-distance) between its current state and a reference state is out of some confidence interval, representing a significant change from one climate stage to another.
-Therefore, the significant PDF change signal is detected, and the climate change details can be further explored.
-Hence, in this part, we develop a novel algorithm (Algorithm \ref{algo:WSA}) named as WSA to detect unstable PDF change signals.
+In the null hypothesis of most statistical analyses, we usually assume that the PDF of one variable is stable and follows the same distribution.
+Following this logic, we claim that the variable has an unstable PDF if the W-distance between its current state and a reference state is out of a specific confidence interval, representing a significant change from one climate stage to another.
+Therefore, the significant PDF change signal is detected by testing W-distance, and the climate change details can be further explored.
+Hence, in this part, we develop a novel method named as Wasserstein Stability Analysis (WSA) to evaluate the magnitude of PDF change quantitatively, i.e., to detect unstable PDF change signals.

 The new method is mainly divided into two steps: W-distance test and PDF analysis.
+For more information about W-distance test, interested readers could refer to Algorithm 1 in the supporting information material.
 The details are as follows:

 (1). \textit{W-distance test}.
-Given two samples $X$ and $Y$ with the same length, both series are first normalized individually by the following scalar
+Given two samples $X$ and $Y$, both series are first normalized individually by the following scalar

 where $\mu$ is the mean value and $\sigma$ is the standard deviation.
-Then Wasserstein distance $\mathcal{W}_1(X,Y)$ between $X$ and $Y$ are obtained after normalization.
-It is worth to note that this normalization is necessary since the geographic difference may lead to a large variation in W-distance.
+Then Wasserstein distance $\mathcal{W}_1(X,Y)$ between $X$ and $Y$ are obtained after normalized series.
+Note that normalization is necessary since the geographic difference may lead to a large variation in W-distance.
 For example, the high surface temperature variation at high latitudes usually leads to a larger W-distance than its counterpart in tropical zones.
 Nevertheless, it does not necessarily mean the PDF change at high latitudes is stronger than that at low latitudes.